A guide to dog adoption

 Valgray luxury dog accessory product sizing guide & sizing chart for extra large, large, medium, small and extra small dog collars.
 Image from The Valgray Collar Sizing Guide page.

 We try our best to cater to every breed, but some doggos might need a little extra at-home customisation to achieve the perfect fit.
-Our PVC-coated nylon straps are soft, making adjustments at home very easy.
-Use a standard leather punching tool to add additional holes, or use a utility knife to trim the length of your collar.
+Making adjustments to our soft, PVC-coated nylon straps at home is easy.
+Simply use a standard leather punching tool to add additional holes, or use a utility knife to trim the length of your collar.

 Interested in learning about the paws and humans behind Valgray?
 Learn about our journey and how we give back on Valgray, This Is How Our Story Started!